tekumara/notes/jupyterhub-k8s.md

 For more info see [Setting up JupyterHub](https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-jupyterhub/setup-jupyterhub.html)

-Login via [http://localhost](http://localhost).
+Login via the proxy-public service.
+On Docker Desktop this is exposed at [http://localhost](http://localhost).
 By default, JupyterHub runs with the dummy authenticator (`dummyauthenticator.DummyAuthenticator`) which allows any username and password combination.

 ## Components